 And then there’s the family in law.
 You’d best learn some super-polite Korean expressions when speaking to your parents-in-law or you’ll never be invited to the family celebrations!

-For more (not so serious) issues you might find dating in Korea, check out this article:
+For more (not so serious) issues you might find dating in Korea, check out my article about the Dangers Of Dating In Korea.

 4: When You Have A Serious Medical Need